desec-io/desec-stack/docs/dyndns/configure.rst

 In the configuration process, select "other" dynamic DNS service provider, and enter ``update.dedyn.io`` as the dynamic DNS server.
 Next, tell ddclient to use the "dyndns2" protocol to perform updates.
-Afterwards, enter the username and the token that you received during registration.
+Afterwards, enter the username and the token secret that you received during registration.
 Last, tell ddclient how to detect your IP address, your domain name and the update interval.

 **Note:** As of the time of this writing, ddclient does not use an encrypted